 That said, it is important to note that there are two types of prepay penalties.
 These include “soft prepayment penalties” and “hard prepayment penalties.”

-A soft prepayment penalty allows a borrower to sell their home at anytime without penalty, but if they choose to refinance the mortgage, they must pay the prepayment penalty.
+A soft prepayment penalty allows a borrower to sell their home at anytime without penalty, but if they choose to refinance the mortgage, they will be subject to the prepayment penalty.

 A hard prepayment penalty, on the other hand, sticks the borrower with a penalty if they sell their home OR refinance their mortgage.
-Obviously this is the tougher of the two, and basically gives a borrower no option of jumping ship if they need to sell their home quickly.
+Obviously this is the tougher of the two, and basically gives a borrower no option of jumping ship if they need to sell their home quickly after obtaining a mortgage.

 How much does a prepayment penalty cost?

 The prepayment penalty is often 80% of six months interest.
-It can vary, but in our example it is 80% because the lender allows the borrower to pay off 20% per year, so the penalty only hits the borrower for 80% of the loan.
+It can vary, but in our example it is 80% because the lender allows the borrower to pay off 20% of the loan balance each year, so the penalty only hits the borrower for 80%.
 The six months interest is the interest-only portion of the mortgage payment the borrower secured when they took out the mortgage.